 Historically, antitrust law and intellectual property rights (IPR) have developed into two distinct law structures.
 The two law systems greatly overlap, aiming to foster innovation and economic development.
 Yet, due to the means used by each method to promote those aims, there are often possible disagreements.

 In general, IP laws provide a right of exclusive use and misuse to provide the innovator with a benefit, provide other innovators with an opportunity and put creative knowledge into the public domain that would otherwise remain trade secrets.
-In order to ensure efficient competition in markets, competition authorities control near-monopolies, mergers and trade agreements.
+To ensure efficient competition in markets, competition authorities control near-monopolies, mergers and trade agreements.
 The notion of IPRs and competition law is presented in this paper.
 It illustrates major areas of dispute between the two laws and deals with the antitrust law of India as well.

 Competition law and intellectual property law can seem to be distinct in scope at first.
 However, it is proved otherwise by the growing number of lawsuits concerning antitrust law and intellectual property rights (IPR).
-In fact, the case-law of the Competition Commission of India (CCI) demonstrates that at times, the ranges of these two disciplines may overlap and that their priorities may clash.
+In fact, the case law of the Competition Commission of India (CCI) demonstrates that, at times, the ranges of these two disciplines may overlap and that their priorities may clash.

 II.
 Conflict Between IPR & Competition Law

 Intellectual property refers to the mind’s inventions: creations, works of literature and art, and symbols, names, images, and designs used in commerce.
 The Intellectual Property Right (IPR) is an intrinsic right to “protecting commercially valuable products of the human intellect”, which can include patents, copyrights, trademarks and related rights.
 The right to preclude others from using a non-corporeal commodity requires an IPR.